avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 Validator target gas preferences are active in the following cases:

 1. **Precompile not activated**: When the `ACP224FeeManagerPrecompile` is not activated at all, validators can control `targetGas` by using the `gas-target` preference in their node's configuration.
 If a validator does not set a `gas-target` preference, the parent block's gas target is maintained.
-2. **`validatorTargetGas` enabled**: When the precompile is activated and `validatorTargetGas` is set to `true` (either via `initialFeeConfig` or by an admin calling `enableValidatorTargetGas()`), the precompile's stored `targetGas` is **not used for block building**.
+2. **`validatorTargetGas` enabled**: When the precompile is activated and `validatorTargetGas` is set to `true` (either via `initialFeeConfig` or by an admin calling `setFeeConfig` with `validatorTargetGas: true`), the precompile's stored `targetGas` is **not used for block building**.
 Validators adjust `targetExcess` from the parent block's current value within ACP-176's bounded update limits.
 If a validator does not set a `gas-target` preference, the parent block's gas target is maintained.

 When `validatorTargetGas` is `false` (the default), the precompile's stored `targetGas` value is authoritative and validator preferences for gas target are ignored.